lycanthrobby/lycanthrobby/README.md

 Neito Monoma Irl yall, trust...trust!

 Hi, so like...
 This is a major work in progress!
 This is my placholder for now.
-You can find more info on more strawpage!
+You can find more info on my strawpage!

 <center><img src="IMG_2876.jpeg" alt="monoma"><center></center>